Guion Bluford: Post-NASA career

 Bluford left NASA and retired from the USAF in July 1993 to take the post of Vice President/General Manager, Engineering Division of NYMA, Greenbelt, Maryland.
-In May 1997, he became Vice President of the Aerospace Sector of Federal Data Corporation and in October 2000, he became the Vice President of Microgravity R&D and Operations for the Northrop Grumman Corporation.
-He retired from Northrop Grumman in September 2002 to become the President of Aerospace Technology, an engineering consulting organization in Cleveland, Ohio.
+He moved to Cleveland to manage the corporate engineering support services business.
+Bluford led the technical team of more than 400 scientists and engineers in providing technical and research support to NASA Lewis.
+In May 1997, NYMA was purchased by Federal Data Corporation.
+Bluford became Vice President of the Aerospace Sector of the Federal Data Corporation.
+He assumed responsibility for all NASA business development and contracts in the company.
+In October 2000, Federal Data Corporation was purchased by Northrup Grumman Corporation and Bluford became the Vice President of Microgravity R&D and Operations for the corporation.
+Under his leadership and management, Bluford's team designed, developed, built, and integrated two human spaceflight research facilities into the International Space Station.
+They also established the Telescience Support Center at NASA Lewis.
+In September 2002, Bluford retired from Northrup Grumman and founded the Aerospace Technology Group, an engineering consulting organization in Cleveland, Ohio.

-Bluford was inducted into the International Space Hall of Fame in 1997, the United States Astronaut Hall of Fame in 2010, and the National Aviation Hall of Fame in 2019.
+Bluford served on numerous boards including the American Institute of Aeronautics and Astronautics (AIAA), the National Research Council's Aeronautics and Space Engineering Board (ASEB), the Aerospace Corporation Board, the Space Foundation Board, and the ENSCO Corporation Board.
+In 2003, he was the Executive Director of Investigative Activities for the Columbia Accident Investigation Board.
+He was inducted into the International Space Hall of Fame in 1997, the United States Astronaut Hall of Fame in 2010, and the National Aviation Hall of Fame in 2019.

 In 2002, scholar Molefi Kete Asante listed Bluford on his list of 100 Greatest African Americans.
 In 2006, Bluford was recognized as a distinguished alumnus of Penn State by being selected as the Grand Marshal for his alma mater's Homecoming celebration.

 In 2020, Ohio Governor Mike DeWine awarded him the Ohio Distinguished Service Medal: Ohio's highest non-combat decoration for service.